 - Consider setting locks on outgoing funds

-What do we mean by “strong password”?
+So, what do we mean by “strong password”?

 Again, this depends on you.
-If you always use password manager software, you may be able to use and generate long highly complicated passwords with a jumble of numbers, letters and symbols.
-If you don’t use a password manager you are probably better off with a long password in plain English that you can understand.
-Connecting three unrelated words with dashes (Headlight-Newspaper-Snail, for instance) creates a very strong password.
+If you always use password manager software, you may be able to use and generate long, highly complicated passwords with a jumble of numbers, letters, and symbols.
+If you don’t use a password manager, you are probably better off with a long password in plain English that you can understand.
+Connecting three unrelated words with dashes (Headlight-Newspaper-Snail), for instance, creates a very strong password.

-Worried about a Password?
+Are you now worried about a Password?